gijzo/com.google.chromecast/README.md

-Send any supported video to a Chromecast device from the flow editor.
+Cast a YouTube video, a regular video or a webpage to a Chromecast device.